David5p/The-Ashes-2025-2026/README.md

 0. As a follower of The Ashes,  I want to be able to engage in the news I am receiving and ask and receive answers to questions in a podcast.

-0. As a cricket fan,  I want to be able to engage in the news I am receiving and pick my team so I can se how the teams will line up against one another.
+0. As a cricket fan,  I want to be able to engage in the news I am receiving and pick my team so I can see how the teams will line up against one another.

 ## Visual Design